zulip/zulip/docs/documentation/api.md

    comments.
 The lines inside these comments are what will be displayed as the code example on our `/api` page.

-1. Finally, write the markdown file for your API endpoint under `templates/zerver/api/`.
+1. Finally, write the Markdown file for your API endpoint under `templates/zerver/api/`.
 This is usually pretty easy to template off existing endpoints; but refer to the system explanations above for details.

-1. Add the markdown file to the index in `templates/zerver/help/include/rest-endpoints.md`.
+1. Add the Markdown file to the index in `templates/zerver/help/include/rest-endpoints.md`.

-1. Test your endpoint, pretending to be a new user in a hurry, by visiting it via the links on `http://localhost:9991/api` (the API docs are rendered from the markdown source files on page load, so just reload to see an updated version as you edit).
+1. Test your endpoint, pretending to be a new user in a hurry, by visiting it via the links on `http://localhost:9991/api` (the API docs are rendered from the Markdown source files on page load, so just reload to see an updated version as you edit).
 You should make sure that copy-pasting the code in your examples works, and post an example of the output in the pull request.